shariquekhan1997/flex-css/README.md

 ### Usage

-To use shariqueFlex.css in your website, simply drop the stylesheet into your document's `<head>`, and add any flex classes name in your element.
+To use flex-css in your website, simply drop the stylesheet into your document's `<head>`, and add any flex classes name in your element.
 That's it!
 You've got a CSS flex element.
 Super!

 ```html
 <head>